MardonHH/Android_Splash_Image/README.md

 ModdingMyMind - AF
 Modding.MyMind - XDA

-Requires NBIMG, BUSYBOX, and GM (GraphicsMagick)!
+Requires to565, NBIMG, BUSYBOX, and GM (GraphicsMagick)!

-to565, NBIMG and GM are both included in this repo.
+to565, NBIMG and GM are included in this repo.
 They have have been statically compiled for ARM to work with PRE-JB devices as well as being in compliance with Android L (latest release).

 * Clone, or download Repo
 * Place binaries and script to /system/bin on your Android device